 If you choose to share sex toys, such as dildos or vibrators, with your partner,

 - each partner should use a new condom on the sex toy; and be sure to clean sex toys between each use.

 Most people have never heard of these, but they may be helpful for you.
-The female condom is a large condom made of polyurethane fitted with larger and smaller rings at each end that help keep it inside the vagina.
+The female condom is a large condom fitted with larger and smaller rings at each end that help keep it inside the vagina.
 They may seem a little awkward at first, but can be an alternative to the male condom.
-They are made of polyurethane, so any lubricant can be used without damaging them.
+They are made of nitrile, so any lubricant can be used without damaging them.
 Female condoms generally cost more than male condoms, and if you aren't used to them, you'll definitely need to practice.